Sonus-4b/Electronic-Dental-Record-Program/README.md

 # Electronic-Dental-Record-Program
-Makes it easy to produce dental record scripts
+Makes it easy to produce dental record scripts and notes.

-###Extraction script###
-to-do list:
-  -Add: Clicking listbox selection causes the program to proceed to next entry